gracie-platform/control-deck/CreativeAssets.md

-We have purchased some creative assets with commercial licensing that can be used for Marketing Purposes, Links Below
+We have purchased some creative assets with commercial licensing that can be used for Marketing Purposes.

 Images & Graphics
 + https://creativemarket.com/avalonrosedesign/53046-Summer-Garden-Silk-Flowers-Graphics